 There is no intrapreneurship gene.
 All the skills you need to be an intrapreneur can be learned.

-It does help if you are open to new ideas, conscientious, action-oriented and self-motivated.
+It does help if you have a bias for a few key intrapreneurial characteristics – such as being open to new ideas, conscientious, action-oriented and self-motivated.
 But beyond those basic traits, you can go on to learn all the skills you need.

 Here at Intrapreneur Nation we’ve created a Skills Framework to explain the full array of skills and abilities that an intrapreneur needs to exhibit before they can be considered expert in their field.